JoaoVeiga-afk/desofs2025_wed_pbs_1/Deliverables/fase2-sprint2/content/Pipelines_description.md

 **Tools used**:
 - OWASP ZAP (- [`zaproxy/action-full-scan@v0.12.0`](https://github.com/zaproxy/action-full-scan)): For performing dynamic security analysis of the application’s endpoints, detecting vulnerabilities such as SQL injection, authentication failures, and other security issues.

+---

+## 'pipe-sca.yml` – Dynamic Code Analysis Workflow'

+**Description**:
+This workflow is responsible for performing a security analysis on the project’s dependencies after the deployment process.
+It checks for known vulnerabilities in the third-party libraries and packages used in the application, ensuring that the dependencies are secure in the production environment.
+The process is automated to detect vulnerabilities after the deployment has been completed successfully.

+**Triggered by**:
+This workflow is automatically triggered once the "Deploy Pipeline" workflow completes successfully.

+**Tools used**:
+- Snyk (- [`snyk`](https://snyk.io/)): To perform software composition analysis, checking for vulnerabilities in third-party libraries and suggesting safe fixes or alternatives.